chirsz-ever/SyobonAction/README.md

 The original "README" file ("りーどみぃ.txt") is converted into UTF-8 in [README.ja.txt](README.ja.txt).

-This version is aim to fix bugs and run the game on systems other than Windows.
+This version is aim to keep a copy of compilable source code.

 ## Operation Explanation